ahmedkaludi/easy-table-of-contents/README.txt

 4. Activate the plugin on the Plugins admin page.

 == Changelog ==

+= 2.0.56 05/10/2023 =
+* New: Option to exclude toc from wp-json rest api #580
+* New: Feature to customize the CSS of the TOC container #553
+* New: Compatibility with the plugin CM Tooltip Glossary Ecommerce #556
+* New: Compatibility with the plugin Molongui Authorship #563
+* New: Option to include Page title in Table Of Content #568
+* New: Feature to customize the Background color of the Header Label #569
+* New: Added shortcode [no_ez_toc] so that users can disable the auto insertion of the TOC on a specific post/page #581
+* New: Compatibility with the ACF Flexible Content Module #589
+* New: Compatibility with salesdorado-tailpress theme #590
+* New: Compatibility of javascript scroll with Walker News Template theme #593
+* New: Options to customise the sticky TOC toggle. #583 #286
+* Bug: Unwanted spacing added in post while using TOC with uncode theme #588
+* Bug: Links are not working if the placement option "After Paragraph Number" is selected #598
+* Bug: TOC shortcode is added to the single.php file, it does not work. #599

 = 2.0.55 04/09/2023 =
 * New: Option to set position for sticky TOC toggle. #576